gin-61/grav-plugin-keep-screen-on/README.md

 ### Manual Installation

 To install the plugin manually, download the zip-version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then rename the folder to `keep-screen-on`.
-You can find these files on [GitHub](https://github.com//grav-plugin-keep-screen-on) or via [GetGrav.org](https://getgrav.org/downloads/plugins).
+You can find these files on [GitHub](https://github.com//grav-plugin-keep-screen-on).

 You should now have all the plugin files under